GoMyno-IIT-Goa/CppResources/README.md

 ---
 ## ✉️ Feedback

-If you have any feedback, please ping - [@KartikeySharma](https://github.com/KartikeySharma)
+If you have any questions, ping - [@KartikeySharma](https://github.com/KartikeySharma)

 ---